UN: Over 150 sexual violence cases in South Sudan in 12 days

-UNITED NATIONS (AP) — U.N. officials say more than 150 women and girls have sought treatment in the past 12 days for rape and other acts of sexual violence near Bentiu, the second-largest city in South Sudan.
+UNITED NATIONS (AP) — More than 150 women and girls have sought treatment in the past 12 days for rape and other acts of sexual violence near Bentiu, the second-largest city in South Sudan, U.N. officials said Monday.

-A joint statement Monday from U.N. humanitarian chief Mark Lowcock and the heads of the U.N. children’s agency and the U.N. population agency condemned the “abhorrent attacks.”
+A joint statement from the U.N. humanitarian chief and the heads of the U.N. children’s agency and the U.N. population agency condemned the “abhorrent attacks.”

 They said “the assailants have been described as armed men, many in uniform.”

-The three agency chiefs called on authorities in South Sudan “to publicly denounce the attacks and ensure that those responsible for these crimes face justice.”
+Undersecretary-General for Humanitarian Affairs Mark Lowcock, UNICEF Executive Director Henrietta Fore and U.N.
+Population Fund Executive Director Natalia Kanem called on authorities “to publicly denounce the attacks and ensure that those responsible for these crimes face justice.”

 Most Read Nation & World Stories